numbas/editor-docs/source/question/reference.rst

     .. _part_type_variable_replacement:

-.. topic:: Values obtained from the answers to each part types
+.. topic:: Values obtained from the answers to each part type

     =========================== ==============
     Part type                   Value obtained